After John died, safe to say, I lost sight of who I was and what I meant to him.

 And who knows…maybe I wouldn’t have been worth it.
 Maybe the tension with his family would’ve gotten to be too much.
 Maybe I would have hated military life.
 I would’ve found these things out if I’d ever gotten to be John’s wife.
 But I didn’t.

 But now, looking at all the things that have happened since he died, I’m beginning to think that focusing on the person I never got to be for John was a mistake.
-Because I’m missing out on honoring the person I was and am.
+Because I’m missing out on honoring the person I was and and can be.
 The person he fell and stayed stupidly in love with.
 The person who wasn’t perfect for him, but he knew, somehow, was right for him.

 All I know is that I was meant to be his last girlfriend.
 And I lost sight of how unbelievably special it was, and is, to be the last woman John left it all out on the field for.

 Was he happier before he met me, his girlfriend?
 I don’t know.
 But I do know that he was better and stronger after loving me.
 And I am better and stronger for having got to love him.